 Participants in this afternoon activity will learn a range of techniques of traditional Indian folk art and crafts.
 Tutor Shubhra Chundawat has been teaching for 14 years and has a MA in Sociology and Early Childhood Education from the UK.
 She actively promotes experimenting with printing, folk art and crafts with her students.
 She believes that folk and traditional arts serve as vehicles to how we teach and learn-and that they shape how we study and engage those around us.

 A crash course in the basics of playing guitar for beginners.
 Students will learn how everything they need to know to take their first steps in guitar, from how to hold the instrument, to basic chords, strumming and picking techniques and how to read and play simple tunes.
 By the end of the course, participants will be able to give a small recital of songs they’ve learnt and accompany popular songs with simple strumming patterns.
 Tutor Theophilus Benjamin is an experienced guitar teacher, with more than a decade’s experience of teaching all forms of the instrument from beginners to advanced.
-He is currently Guitar and Music Theory teacher at Good Shepherd International School, Ooty, India.
+He is currently a music teacher at Shiv Nadar School, Noida, Indi

 The summer at Woodstock in Visual Arts will be focusing on Art journaling.
 Each students will keep an artist’s journal: a book kept by an artist as a visual, and sometimes verbal, record of thoughts and ideas.
 A variety of style, media and technique will be used to create entries, from free-form and expressive compositions to “finished” art products.
 Throughout the three weeks, there will also be structured opportunities to gain fundamental sketching, drawing and painting skills by exploring sketching outdoors, studies of natural forms, collage techniques, and portraits.
 In sum, a fun and intensive course that will leave students with the knowledge and inspiration to start their own art journal and develop their creativity and independence as an artist.